oscarotero/simple-crud/README.md

 }
 ```

-SimpleCrud uses the foreignKey field to detect automatically the relation between two entities (RELATION_HAS_ONE / RELATION_HAS_MANY).
+SimpleCrud uses the foreignKey field to detect automatically the relationship between two entities (RELATION_HAS_ONE / RELATION_HAS_MANY).
 For example: the foreignKey in Posts is "posts_id" and Comments has a field called "posts_id", so SimpleCrud knows that each comment can have one related post (RELATION_HAS_ONE).

 You can define also entities with no values: